-Animals can’t help getting ill, but no-one can deny it’s a horrible job having to clean up after them.
+Animals can’t help getting ill, but no-one can deny it’s a horrible job having to be cleaning your rugs after them.
 It’s even worse when you’ve tried to get the stains out, and whatever you have used fails to do the job properly.

 The first I knew about the stains was when I received a phone call from my mum.
 “How do I get stains out of the carpet?” she asked.
 I promised I’d swing by and have a look.

 In the example used above, the stains had been in the carpet for a week before I’d known about them.